utkarshneo/tech-doc/docs/gitlab.md

 The plugin if integrated requires no special attention from End users to enable it.

-The GitHub Annotation will do the job automatically for catalog entities
+The Gitlab Annotation will do the job automatically for catalog entities

 ```yaml
 apiVersion: backstage.io/v1alpha1